- Common Types of Metal and Plastic Pipe Used in Commercial Buildings

-Plastic Pipe vs. Metal Pipe for Commercial Buildings: Which Is Better?
+- Plastic vs. Metal for Commercial Applications

 The North American plumbing industry debate about metal piping versus plastic piping comes down to a question of durability.
 While metal piping such as steel, copper and cast iron is capable of withstanding extreme temperatures and pressure, they can be harder to install and don’t always have the same long lifespan as plastic pipes.